NneomaN/Data-Migration-From-API-to-PostgreSQL/README.md

 ### Extract
 - Set up Spotify App
-  - First I logged on to the [Spotify developer page](developer.spotify.com) using the credentials associated with my Spotify account.
+  - First, I logged on to the [Spotify developer page](developer.spotify.com) using the credentials associated with my Spotify account.
   - On the dashboard, I created an App following the instructions in the [documentation](developer.spotify.com/documentation/web-api).
     During set up, I set the Redirect URI to "http\://localhost:8888/callback/", which is required for return the authorisation code, making sure to select "Web API" and taking note of the app credentials.
 - Get Authorisation Code: This step is required because playlist history is protected information.